-“Apply rubbing alcohol to a cotton ball, gently dab until the stain begins to lift,” says Gawlak.
-Be sure to dab, not rub, because that can just spread the ink.
+“Apply rubbing alcohol to a cotton ball, then gently dab until the stain begins to lift,” says Gawlak.
+Be sure to dab, not rub, because rubbing can spread the ink.

-Once it’s hardened, you can pick it away with your fingernails or with a spoon.
-(Gawlak cautions against using a knife or anything with a sharp edge, which could scratch or even tear the leather.)
+Once it’s hardened, you can pick the debris away with your fingernails or with a spoon.
+Gawlak cautions against using a knife or anything with a sharp edge, which could scratch or even tear the leather.

 Finally, Gawlak says to keep an eye on your progress—if it’s not working, slow down and reassess.
 When in doubt, look to a manual or contact the manufacturer if possible.
 Some damage, especially damage to the leather itself (in the form of scratches or large stains), may require professional assistance.